-Small and uncontrolled studies suggest the anti-CD20 chimeric monoclonal antibody rituximab is effective in controlling disease manifestations such as vasculitis, peripheral neuropathy, arthralgias, low-grade B-cell lymphomas, renal disease, and fever.[42, 43] Rituximab therapy has been used predominately in HCV-related mixed cryoglobulinemia refractory to or unsuitable for corticosteroids and antiviral (IFN-alfa) therapy.
-Rituximab therapy is reportedly well tolerated in this patient population; however, treatment results in increased titers of HCV-RNA of undetermined significance.
-The National Institutes of Health has launched a large trial of rituximab in the treatment of mixed cryoglobulinemia.
+Rituximab therapy has been used predominantly in HCV-related mixed cryoglobulinemia refractory to or unsuitable for corticosteroids and antiviral (IFN-alfa) therapy.
+Rituximab therapy is reportedly well tolerated in this patient population; however, treatment has resulted in increased titers of HCV RNA of undetermined significance.

 The overall aim of therapy is treatment of any underlying condition and general suppression of the immune response.
 Mild anti-inflammatory medications (eg, NSAIDs) are effective in mild cases, and corticosteroid therapy is reserved for the more severe or refractory cases.
 Patients who require potent immunosuppression or other more aggressive therapies for severe disease should be treated by a specialist.
 Cyclophosphamide may be used as a steroid-sparing agent or administered concomitantly in severe cases of vasculitis, particularly in patients with renal disease.
 Azathioprine is commonly used as a steroid-sparing agent, and chlorambucil has also been used for severe vasculitis.